rigetti/demo-notebooks/README.md

 ## Getting started

 The Python notebooks will be pre-deployed within your JupyterLab environment for easy access.
-Refer to the documentation within your Quantum Cloud Services account for more information on accessing these notebooks.
+If this is not yet the case, such as for newly released notebooks, you can upload and run individual notebooks and their data in your JupyterLab environment.
+Refer to the Quantum Cloud Services documentation for more information.

-In some cases it is also possible to download or checkout notebooks and their associated data locally, and run them within a local Jupyter notebook instance.
+In most cases it is also possible to download or checkout notebooks and their associated data locally, and run them within a local Jupyter notebook instance.
 The remainder of this section describes that process.

 ### System and Python prerequisites